aaronpkelly/aaronpkelly.github.io/docs/howToInvest.md

 not your full-time job (eg. a venture capitalist or real estate developer), no more than 10% of your net worth in these investments

+# Quotes
+Warren Buffet:
+- If you don't find a way to make money while you sleep, you will work until you die
+- Stocks have always tended to take an escalator up and an elevator down

+# Keep in mind
+- Stock markets deliver superior long-term returns but volatility is the “price of admission”; if you don’t pay the price, you don’t get the returns